Modern metro in Lisbon

 Train StationAn intercity train station is located in the heart of the city.

-AirportA large city requires an airport, which should be located far from town and connected to the center by high-speed rail.
+AirportA large city requires an airport, which should be located far from town and connected to the center by rail.